Browse by Topic

 Our team works collaboratively with many providers, including physicians and specialists, with whom we may coordinate your care from time-to-time.
 If medical conditions arise that our team is unable to support, we will transfer your care to our partner physicians.

 There are a number of professional designations under the umbrella of midwifery.
-Our model is led by Certified Nurse Midwives (CNMs) and supported collaboratively with Licensed Midwives (LMs).
+Our model is led by Certified Nurse Midwives (CNMs) and Certified Midwives (CMs) and supported collaboratively with Licensed Midwives (LMs).
 All midwives share a similar view on the importance of focusing on physical, psychological, and social well-being during pregnancy, minimizing unnecessary interventions, and providing hands-on medical care during labor, birth, and the postpartum period.

 Types of Professional Midwives: